 - Possession: Something that the user owns (e.g. a mobile phone, a hardware token).

-- Biometrics: Something that is the user (e.g. fingerprint, facial recognition).
+- Biometrics: Something that characterises the user (e.g. fingerprint, facial recognition).

 How 2FA works: